chenasraf/dart_script_runner/README.md

   env:
     MY_ENV: my-value
     # ...
+  # The amount of characters to allow before considering the line over when
+  # printing help usage (scr -h)
+  line_length: 80
   # Scripts support either a short-format config, or a more verbose one with
   # more possible argument to pass to each script.
   # Scripts can reference other scripts, e.g. `script1` can reference